Structured Data for AI Citation: JSON-LD, FAQ Schema, and Article Markup Explained for Non-Developers

 About the Author

-Robin is the founder of an AI-powered blog automation platform that creates and publishes content optimized for discovery by generative AI engines like ChatGPT, Perplexity, and Google AI Overviews.
+AI visibility content automation platform that creates and publishes content optimized for discovery by generative AI engines like ChatGPT, Perplexity, and Google AI Overviews.

 Related Posts